-State trooper accidentally hit and killed his brother when responding to his call for backup: ‘A bad dream’
+State trooper accidentally hit and killed his brother when responding to his call for backup

 A family friend of the Horton brothers told WSOC the tragedy is like “a bad dream you just can’t get out of.”

-On Sunday, the day before the crash, Gov. Roy Cooper warned North Carolinians that severe winter storms could pound the state for the next 24 to 48 hours, potentially causing flooding on the coast and dumping up to nine inches of snow in the mountains.
+On Sunday, the day before the crash, Gov. Roy Cooper (D) warned North Carolinians that severe winter storms could pound the state for the next 24 to 48 hours, potentially causing flooding on the coast and dumping up to nine inches of snow in the mountains.
 On Monday, temperatures in Rutherford County, where the Hortons patrolled, plummeted from the mid-50s in the early morning to freezing by 8:30 p.m.
 Snow and sleet pelted the area throughout the day.

 The North Carolina State Highway Patrol has not released details on what caused the crash but said the State Bureau of Investigation is probing the matter.